New Year, New Hobbies

 Starting a new hobby is a great way to learn, expand your skills and do something you enjoy.
 Whether social or solo, active or calming, hobbies have the power to enhance our lives and improve our sense of self.

-2015 will be remembered as the year adult colouring books exploded into the mainstream; books shops and art stores all over the world now stock hundreds of colouring books to help adults relax, unwind and enjoy a few quiet moments enjoying the simple act of being creative.
-If you life a stressful lifestyle, colouring is an excellent and inexpensive hobby to help you be mindful through focused activity.
+Adult colouring books have exploded into the mainstream; books shops and art stores all over the world now stock hundreds of colouring books to help adults relax, unwind and enjoy a few quiet moments enjoying the simple act of being creative.
+If you live a stressful lifestyle, colouring is an excellent and inexpensive hobby to help you be mindful through focused activity.
 You can learn more about colouring in our Best of the Web guide.

 Scrapbooking is a great way to preserve personal memories and get creative at the same time.
 You don’t need any formal skills to get started – it’s as easy as getting creative and learning as you go, so it’s perfect for people who want an occasional hobby they can pick up from time to time.
 You could even make this a social endeavour – try getting together with friends once a month and sharing this hobby together.
 Find further ideas on our Best of the Web guide to scrapbooking.

 Social by nature, bridge is a fun and challenging card game that’s a great alternative to poker.
 Played in two teams of two, four players come together for a game that lasts about three hours.
 The internet is also a great way to get involved – you can learn the ropes and enter tournaments online.
 Learn hour in our Best of the Web guide to bridge.

 Renting a garden allotment in your community is an inexpensive way to get involved in gardening and meet other people who share your passion.
 You can grow vegetables, experiment with wildflowers or indulge your passion for landscaping.
 Find tips to get started in our Best of the Web guide to allotment gardening.